tassaron/muffin-shop/README.md

 1. Activate the venv and `pip install .`
 1. `flask db upgrade` to apply any database migrations
 1. To use the `flask` command you must have `FLASK_APP` in your environment

+## How it works

+1. Systemd starts Nginx and uWSGI
+1. Nginx serves files from `app/static` directly and passes the other requests through to uWSGI
+1. uWSGI creates worker processes each running a Python interpreter.
+Each worker imports the application callable (Flask object) from `app/run.py`.
+1. When uWSGI receives a connection, it picks one of its idle workers and calls the WSGI application in that process.
+1. The Main module `app/main` contains the `create_app` function and core systems like login, email, and admin
+1. The Main module's `init_app` function is called next to import other modules